 AN EXPERT DESCRIBES A MIRACULOUS ESCAPE FROM DEATH AND HOW TO PREVENT AND TREAT SNAKEBITE

-I had no doubt that Crawford knew what he was talking about – he was the snake park curator at Assagai Safari Park, a crocodile and snake park in the Valley of a Thousand Hills.
-Although it may take anything from 3 – 16 hours for mamba venom to kill an adult, there are many cases where the victim has died within an hour.
+I did not doubt that Crawford knew what he was talking about – he was the snake park curator at Assagai Safari Park, a crocodile and snake park in the Valley of a Thousand Hills.
+Although it may take 3 – 16 hours for mamba venom to kill an adult, there are many cases where the victim has died within an hour.

-We were about thirty minute’s drive from Addington Hospital in Durban and Crawford clearly had a severe bite – the snake bit him on the back of the calf and its fangs got stuck for several seconds.
+We were about a thirty-minute drive from Addington Hospital in Durban, and Crawford clearly had a severe bite – the snake bit him on the back of the calf, and its fangs got stuck for several seconds.
 Within minutes Crawford complained that his lips were going numb.
 I got him into a vehicle and ran to the restaurant for help, but it was chaotic with tourists that had just emerged from two luxury buses.
-I drove to the owner’s house about 100 meters up the driveway, but the house was empty – they had all gone shopping.
+I drove to the owner’s house about 100 meters up the driveway, but it was empty – they had all gone shopping.

-I sped off for Addington hospital with the little BMW drifting from side to side as I took the corners on the highway.
-After fifteen minutes Crawford was going downhill fast.
+I sped off for Addington Hospital with the little BMW drifting from side to side as I took the corners on the highway.
+After fifteen minutes, Crawford was going downhill fast.
 He was sweating profusely, finding it difficult to keep his head up, and his speech was intermittent and slurred.
 I contemplated stopping at the closer Westville Hospital but knew they did not have a trauma unit, and I was not sure whether doctors would be available to deal with a snakebite emergency.
 I resolved to head for Addington, the main snakebite hospital in Durban at the time.
-The road was busy, as it is most Saturday mornings; I had my emergency lights on and I was hooting to usher vehicles out of the way.
-As I entered Durban off the Western freeway I blew the fuse on the hooter and had to worm my way through traffic.
+The road was busy, as it is most Saturday mornings; I had my emergency lights on, and I was hooting to usher vehicles out of the way.
+As I entered Durban off the Western freeway, I blew the fuse on the hooter and had to worm through the traffic.

 In Southern Africa, snakebite is a reality that many people have to deal with.
 There are over 170 different types of snakes in the region and of them, about 20 are potentially deadly.
 In the region of 7,000 snakebites are recorded annually, with close on 50 fatalities.